 First and foremost, of course, I wanted to visit a few new places around the world.
 In particular, I’ve held a longstanding fascination for Central Asia, and I think it’s high time that I check out “the Stans” and see the sights along the ancient Silk Road.
 I’ve also heard wonderful things about Melbourne, Australia, and since I only made it to Perth the last time I was down under, I wanted to visit Melbourne this time around (this also ties into Goal #4 below).

-Next, I also wanted to try out some of exciting new airline products that were introduced recently.
+Next, I also wanted to try out some of the exciting new airline products that were introduced recently.
 I highlighted some of these in the article I wrote last week on the subject, but I definitely wanted to get on both EVA Air and Turkish Airlines’s new Boeing 787 business class products.
 On top of that, any additional new products I could try (whether it’s newly introduced, or simply ones I haven’t flown before) would be awesome as well.

 I wanted to visit and catch up with some friends and family around the world by taking advantage of either a stopover or a 24-hour layover in Beijing, Shanghai, London, and Geneva.